 Also, depending on which Department of Land Transport office you go to, you may need to provide copies of the following pages from your passport:

-- the first page of the passport
+- The first page of the passport

-- the page containing the valid non-immigrant visa
+- The page containing the valid non-immigrant visa

-- the page containing the last entry stamp for Thailand
+- The page containing the last entry stamp for Thailand

 If you don’t have copies yet, there’s usually a copy machine inside the Department of Land Transport that charges a few baht per page.